 - You can use this sample config file as a reference when creating your own question.
 To know more about various parameters of the config file, see Writing the configuration file for projects in Front-end, Back-end, and Full-stack developer questions.

-- You can use the already present sample project to proceed to step 7 if you quickly want to set up a question.
+- You can use the already present sample project to validate.

 - Do not use sample projects in a test.
-These projects are designed to only serve as sample projects, they are not designed for evaluating candidate skill.
+These projects are designed to only serve as sample projects.
+They are not designed for evaluating candidate skills.